 Current Research Directions

-Ongoing investigations are exploring:
+Ongoing investigations are exploring several promising areas:

 Applications in postmenopausal women with sexual dysfunction